TEI Manuscripts Special Interest Group

 This SIG explores a range of issues common to editing manuscripts, including:

-- to clarify the role of the critical apparatus tag set in manuscript transcription
+- how to use the critical apparatus tag set in manuscript transcription

 The group operates by means a mailing list and also has an area on the TEI wiki.

-The SIG is convened by Dot Porter and Gerrit Brüning.
+The SIG is convened by Stephen McCormick and Gerrit Brüning.
 The SIG runs a mailing list, which you can join by visiting http://listserv.brown.edu/tei-ms-sig.html